newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks-licenses/code23-osow-30day-permit_1.md

 - A permit for an overweight/oversized vehicle using a trailer with Code 23 registration, valid for 30 days

-- You will get your permit by email, fax, or from the "My Queue" page on your NJDOT GotPermits profile
+- A permit that you will get by email, fax, or from the "My Queue" page on your NJDOT GotPermits profile

 :::